RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/webkit.md

 3. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-4. The name of the author may not be used to endorse or promote products derived from this software without specific prior written permission.
+4. The nameText of the author may not be used to endorse or promote products derived from this software without specific prior written permission.